Revised Local Reference (RLR) Definition

 Without the provision of full benchmark datum history information, records generally remain as 'Metric only' in the databank and not as 'RLR'.
 In general, 'Metric' records should NEVER be used for time series analysis or for the computation of secular trends.
 Without datum continuity their only use is in studies of the seasonal cycle of mean sea level.
 If there is any doubt about the datums for a particular record, the PSMSL would be pleased to supply clarification.

 There are, however, some 'Metric only' records which almost certainly can be used for time series work, even though the PSMSL does not have full benchmark datum histories.
-These include, in particular, all Netherlands 'Metric' data, the records of which are expressed relative to the national level system Normaal Amsterdamsch Peil (NAP).
-They also include a number of German 'Metric' records which are measured with respect to Normal Null (NN).
-Any such information is included in the authority comments in the relevant documentation sections of the datasets supplied by the PSMSL.
-Even though these records are expressed relative to the national levelling systems, they are, in effect, relative to a local level as required for RLR purposes i.e. the records do not (as far as we know) contain datum shifts contributed by relevelling adjustments.
+They include, in particular, a number of German 'Metric' records which are measured with respect to Normal Null (NN).
+Any such information is included in the station comments in the relevant documentation sections of the data sets supplied by the PSMSL.
+Even though these records are expressed relative to the national levelling systems, they are, in effect, relative to a local level as required for RLR purposes i.e. the records do not (as far as we know) contain datum shifts contributed by re-levelling adjustments.
 In general, however, measurements relative to national levelling systems may well reflect such adjustments, which explains why the PSMSL has traditionally steered clear of classifying such data as RLR.
+We have relaxed this classification slightly for a few of the German stations.
+In the late 1990s and early 2000s, the PSMSL received data from these stations that could be related to a tide gauge benchmark as well as NN.
+Using these relationships, we have reclassified these entire time series as RLR.